open-amt-cloud-toolkit/rpc/README.md

 5. By default, the Build Type should be **release**.

 6. Click the **Run Workflow** button.

-7. The build time ranges from 15 to 20 minutes.
+Grab a coffee and take a break!
+The build time ranges from 15 to 20 minutes.

 8. Once the download is complete, click the completed job which will feature a green checkmark.